h2oai/datatable/src/core/expr/!readme.md

 column expressions, the following steps must be taken:

 1. Create a new opcode for your function.
 This opcode must be declared in two places: C++ "expr/op.h", and python "expr/expr.py".
-Obviously the numeric values must match.
+Obviously, the numeric values must match.

 2. Declare the function / method.
 This can be done either in python,